General

 |

-For research proposals on clinical trials, under Regulation 36B of the Pharmacy and Poisons Regulations (Cap.138A), for the purpose of conducting a clinical trial on human beings or medicinal tests on animals using pharmaceutical products, a Certificate for Clinical Trial/Medicinal Test issued by the Pharmacy and Poisons Board must be obtained prior to the commencement of the research project.
+For research proposals on clinical trials, under Regulation 36B of the Pharmacy and Poisons Regulations (Cap.
+138A), for the purpose of conducting a clinical trial on human beings or medicinal tests on animals using pharmaceutical products, a Certificate for Clinical Trial/Medicinal Test issued by the Pharmacy and Poisons Board must be obtained prior to the commencement of the research project.
 According to Section 129 of the Chinese Medicine Ordinance (Cap.
 549), for the purpose of facilitating the conduct of a clinical trial or medicinal test of any proprietary Chinese medicine, a Certificate for Clinical Trial and Medicinal test issued by the Chinese Medicines Board must be obtained prior to the commencement of the research project.
 Principal applicants are strongly advised to confirm the need for the relevant certificate as early as practical (preferably before/during the submission of applications to the HMRF) to avoid delay in project commencement.
 If a relevant certificate is required, failure to present a valid certificate by a specified deadline, may result in the application being rejected.
-For further details, please refer to the relevant guidance notes available in the Department of Health’s Drug Office’s and the Chinese Medicine Regulatory Office's websites at https://www.drugoffice.gov.hk/eps/do/en/doc/guidelines_forms/Guidance_Notes_en_Version.pdf?v=xvweggsj and https://www.cmchk.org.hk/pcm/pdf/CT_Cert_GL_e.pdf respectively. |
+For further details, please refer to the relevant guidance notes available in the websites of the Department of Health’s Drug Office and the Chinese Medicine Regulatory Office. |

 |